How School Kills Wonder: NASA's Forgotten 1968 Study on Education's Silent War Against Creative Genius

 Sir Ken Robinson

 We are forced to sit still when we need to be moving.
 We need to wake up early when we need to sleep.
-We are expected to pay attention for long periods of time to learn in one specific style, measured against arbitrary standards using one type of test, in a staid environment, for which we are graded.
+We are expected to pay attention for long periods to learn in one specific style, measured against arbitrary standards using one type of test, in a staid environment, for which we are graded.

 We are forced inside from outside the box.

 The baffling thing about the system of educating children and teens is its whole-cloth misapprehension of what children and teens need.
 This is why our system excels at diminishing our creative capacity.
 By the time we’re fully grown, our school system has eradicated our innate inventiveness by nearly 100%.
 This is not hyperbole, nor conjecture.
-This, dear readers, is fact.
+This, dear readers, is a fact.

 In 1968, NASA wanted to assign its most innovative engineers and scientists to tackle the most challenging problems.
 However, they lacked the tools to identify their team's most creative and imaginative members.
-They commissioned Dr. George Land, author and general systems scientist who discovered Transformation Theory, and business leader Dr. Beth Jarman to create an instrument to pinpoint creativity.
+They commissioned Dr. George Land, author and general systems scientist who discovered Transformation Theory, and business leader Dr. Beth Jarman, to create an instrument to pinpoint creativity.

 While the method was successful, it didn’t answer a fundamental question: Where does creativity come from?